tg123/sshpiper/README.md

 ### Additional Challenge (`--challenger-driver=`)

-ssh piper allows you run your own challenge before dialing to the upstream. if a client failed in this challenge, connection will be closed. however, the client has to pass the upstream server's auth in order to establish the whole connection.
+sshpiper allows you to add your own challenge before dialing to the upstream. if a client failed in this challenge, connection will be closed. however, the client has to pass the upstream server's auth in order to establish the whole connection.
 `Additional Challenge` is required, but not enough.

 This is useful when you want use publickey and something like [google-authenticator](https://github.com/google/google-authenticator) together.
 OpenSSH do not support use publickey and other auth together.